seandepagnier/weather_routing_pi/README.md

 weather routing plugin for opencn

 ===
-These changes have been made to permite the plugin to compile successfully by MSVC++ and be run in the Windows environment.
+These changes have been made to permit the plugin to compile successfully by MSVC++ and be run in the Windows environment.
 Illegal External File References and other bugs will be fixed.